×

 The BLM's own planning documents acknowledge "the potential for irreversible impacts on resources, such as archaeological sites and artifacts and paleontological resources."

 The 2020 plan permits it.
 The 2025 plan bans it.
-If the resolution passes, the ban goes with it.
+Had the resolution passed, the ban would have gone with it.
+The ban stands.

-Because the 2020 plan was written for a 1-million-acre monument and the monument today is 1.87 million acres, roughly 870,000 acres would have no governing framework at all and would no longer be managed as a monument.
-No future president can reverse it.
-No replacement plan can ever be "substantially the same."
+Because the 2020 plan was written for a 1-million-acre monument and the monument today is 1.87 million acres, roughly 870,000 acres would have had no governing framework at all and would no longer have been managed as a monument.
+No future president could have reversed it.
+No replacement plan could ever be "substantially the same."
+That is what the CRA was built to do.
+This time, it ran out of time.

 Aerial, Grand Staircase-Escalante / Will Pattiz